 - Dwarves in GURPS: Banestorm are a race of natural artificers and merchants.
 All adults have at least one point worth of signature gear.

 - Burning Wheel not only plays straight dwarf stereotypes but even builds upon the tale of Moria from Lord of the Rings by working an attribute called "Greed" into the rule system: all dwarves are covetous.
 The higher a dwarf's Greed, the more likely they are to betray others, or even go Ax-Crazy, in the pursuit of possessing objects of high value and/or craftsmanship.
-They get bonuses to rolls done in the pursuit of wealth.
-However, if the Greed attribute reaches its maximum through indulgence of the vice the dwarf hides himself away with his hoard of goods in paranoid seclusion never to be seen again.
+They get bonuses to rolls made in the pursuit of wealth.
+However, if the Greed attribute reaches its maximum through indulgence of the vice, the dwarf hides himself away with his hoard of goods in paranoid seclusion, never to be seen again.